Concepts

 ---|

 When you want optimal results without manually choosing between neural and keyword search.
 When you might not know ahead of time what the best search type is.
-Note Auto Search is the default search type - when unspecified, Auto Search is used. |
+Note Auto search is the default search type - when unspecified, Auto search is used. |

 Neural Search